ceph/ceph/doc/rados/operations/cache-tiering.rst

 - **Erasure Coding:** In this scenario, the pool uses erasure coding to store data much more efficiently with a small performance tradeoff.

-In the standard storage scenario, you can setup a CRUSH ruleset to establish the failure domain (e.g., osd, host, chassis, rack, row, etc.).
-Ceph OSD Daemons perform optimally when all storage drives in the ruleset are of the same size, speed (both RPMs and throughput) and type.
-See `CRUSH Maps`_ for details on creating a ruleset.
-Once you have created a ruleset, create a backing storage pool.
+In the standard storage scenario, you can setup a CRUSH rule to establish the failure domain (e.g., osd, host, chassis, rack, row, etc.).
+Ceph OSD Daemons perform optimally when all storage drives in the rule are of the same size, speed (both RPMs and throughput) and type.
+See `CRUSH Maps`_ for details on creating a rule.
+Once you have created a rule, create a backing storage pool.

-In the erasure coding scenario, the pool creation arguments will generate the appropriate ruleset automatically.
+In the erasure coding scenario, the pool creation arguments will generate the appropriate rule automatically.
 See `Create a Pool`_ for details.

 In subsequent examples, we will refer to the backing storage pool as ``cold-storage``.